Guide

 Relief at source is used by most personal pensions and SIPPs, and by some workplace schemes.
 Under this method:

 If you are a higher-rate (40%) or additional-rate (45%) taxpayer, the automatic top-up only covers the basic 20%.
-You must claim the remaining relief yourself via Self Assessment or a PAYE tax code adjustment:
+You have to claim the rest yourself, via Self Assessment or a PAYE code adjustment:

 Net pay arrangement